 So do add your outfits to this week’s link up – and if you’ve added a link to here or my button to your post you may be featured next week!

-HAVE YOU DELETED PHOTOS BY ACCIDENT?
+HAVE YOU EVER DELETED PHOTOS BY ACCIDENT?
 TELL ME IN THE COMMENTS OR TWEET ME @NOTLAMB!

 Sweater: Finery c/o